Integrated circuit design: Physical design

+Digital design

+Digital design works with binary values and uses standard logic gates to implement functionalities.

 Analog design

-Before the advent of the microprocessor and software based design tools, analog ICs were designed using hand calculations and process kit parts.
+Before the advent of the microprocessor and software-based design tools, analog ICs were designed using hand calculations and process kit parts.
 These ICs were low complexity circuits, for example, op-amps, usually involving no more than ten transistors and few connections.
 An iterative trial-and-error process and "overengineering" of device size was often necessary to achieve a manufacturable IC.
 Reuse of proven designs allowed progressively more complicated ICs to be built upon prior knowledge.
-When inexpensive computer processing became available in the 1970s, computer programs were written to simulate circuit designs with greater accuracy than practical by hand calculation.
-The first circuit simulator for analog ICs was called SPICE (Simulation Program with Integrated Circuits Emphasis).
-Computerized circuit simulation tools enable greater IC design complexity than hand calculations can achieve, making the design of analog ASICs practical.
+When inexpensive computer processing became available in the 1970s, computer programs were written to simulate circuit designs with greater accuracy than was practical using hand calculation.
+The first circuit simulator designed specifically for ICs was called SPICE (Simulation Program with Integrated Circuits Emphasis), released in 1973.
+Its successors still dominate the analog design market.
+These computerized circuit simulation tools enable greater IC design complexity than hand calculations can achieve, making the design of analog ASICs practical.

 As many functional constraints must be considered in analog design, manual design is still widespread today, in contrast to digital design which is highly automated, including automated routing and synthesis.
 As a result, modern design flows for analog circuits are characterized by two different design styles – top-down and bottom-up.
 The top-down design style makes use of optimization-based tools similar to conventional digital flows.
 Bottom-up procedures re-use “expert knowledge” with the result of solutions previously conceived and captured in a procedural description, imitating an expert's decision.
 An example are cell generators, such as PCells.

 Coping with variability

 A challenge most critical to analog IC design involves the variability of the individual devices built on the semiconductor chip.
-Unlike board-level circuit design which permits the designer to select devices that have each been tested and binned according to value, the device values on an IC can vary widely which are uncontrollable by the designer.
-For example, some IC resistors can vary ±20% and β of an integrated BJT can vary from 20 to 100.
+Unlike board-level circuit design, which permits the designer to select devices that have each been tested and binned according to value, the device values on an IC can vary widely in ways that are not under the control of the designer.
+For example, identically drawn IC resistors can vary ±20% and β (gain) of an integrated BJT can vary from 20 to 100.
 In the latest CMOS processes, β of vertical PNP transistors can even go below 1.
 To add to the design challenge, device properties often vary between each processed semiconductor wafer.
 Device properties can even vary significantly across each individual IC due to doping gradients.
 The underlying cause of this variability is that many semiconductor devices are highly sensitive to uncontrollable random variances in the process.
-Slight changes to the amount of diffusion time, uneven doping levels, etc. can have large effects on device properties.
+Slight changes to the amount of diffusion time, uneven doping levels, etc., can have large effects on device properties.

 Some design techniques used to reduce the effects of the device variation are: